LePichu/doctor4t-theme/README.md

 # doctor4t Theme
-A Powercord Theme made for @doctor4t.
+A Discord Theme made for @doctor4t, can be used with Powercord, BetterDiscord and Stylus (not tested).